HarvardURC/Workshops/Wintersession/workshop.md

 5. Feel free to incorporate cool rastered designs into your chassis.

 ### Part Specifications
-Please visit theses URL's if you need datasheets on the components you will be working with: https://www.adafruit.com/product/64 https://www.adafruit.com/product/2442 https://www.adafruit.com/product/1200 https://www.adafruit.com/product/2744 https://www.arduino.cc/en/Main/ArduinoBoardUno https://www.pololu.com/product/136
+Please visit these URL's if you need datasheets on the components you will be working with: https://www.adafruit.com/product/64

+https://www.adafruit.com/product/2442

+https://www.adafruit.com/product/1200

+https://www.adafruit.com/product/2744

+https://www.arduino.cc/en/Main/ArduinoBoardUno

+https://www.pololu.com/product/136

 ## Part Two: Circuits and Coding